Kwirtz/Advanced_programming/README.md

 About me:
  - University degree at Strasbourg (Statistics and Econometrics).
- - Second year PHD student in Economics.
+ - Third year PHD student in Economics.
 (Bibliometrics, network analysis, novelty, ...)
  - R since 2016 and Python 2018.
  - Working with SQL and noSQL databases.